 The pressure put on both the motor trade and the local registration offices on August 1st every year was tremendous.
 By issuing prefix registrations twice a year, the bottleneck of having a single day for a rush of new registrations was somewhat alleviated.
 A side effect of this was that prefix registrations were used up more quickly, making the introduction of the millennium registration system necessary in September 2001.

 DVLA had the vision to withhold the numbers 1 to 20 from general issue when the prefix registrations A, B, C, D, E, F, G and H were issued.
-By 1991, when the 'J' prefix registrations were issued, DVLA also withheld further attractive numbers like 22, 33, 44, etc; 100, 200, 300,etc; 111, 222, 333 etc. which they would later start making for sale over the telephone.
+By 1991, when the 'J' prefix registrations were issued, DVLA also withheld further attractive numbers like 22, 33, 44, etc; 100, 200, 300,etc; 111, 222, 333 etc. which they would later start making for sale rather than being standard issue.

 Many of these plates were very reasonably priced, and are responsible for powering a big surge in interest of personalised registrations.